An Official Web Site for New Hampshire Government

 ETHICS POLICY

-prohibitions pertaining to certain public servant conduct, N.H.
-RSA 21-I:52; and the State's Criminal Code relating to Corrupt Practices, N.H.
-RSA 640, provide a basic framework for guiding us toward ethical conduct.
-It is therefore important that all employees familiarize themselves with the relevant statutes, copies of which are attached to this policy statement.
-The Commission, moreover, fully anticipates that each employee will accept individual responsibility for his or her own conduct and will engage in no conduct that would undermine his or her own personal integrity or the reputation of this agency.
+Underlying this policy statement is a comprehensive set of legal requirements, including the Commission’s own Code of Ethics, RSA 363:12, and other New Hampshire ethics statutes incorporated by reference in this policy.
+It is therefore important that all employees familiarize themselves with the relevant statutes, copies of which are linked within this policy statement.
+The Commission, moreover, fully anticipates that each employee will accept individual responsibility for his or her own conduct and will engage in no conduct that would undermine his or her personal integrity or the reputation of this agency.
+In the event of a conflict between this policy statement and the underlying legal requirements, the stricter provision shall govern.

 Violations of this policy may result in disciplinary action, including termination.
 See N.H.
-Admin.
-Rule Per 1001.08(a)(3).
+Code Admin.
+Rules Per 1002.08(b)(7).

 II.
 GENERAL PRINCIPLES

-Pursuant to RSA 363:17-a, the Commission is the arbiter between the interests of the customers and the interests of the regulated utilities and is therefore charged with the public trust.
-Accordingly, no employee of the Commission should knowingly act in any way that might reasonably be expected to create an impression or suspicion among the public that an employee may be engaging in conduct which violates that trust.
+Pursuant to RSA 363:17-a, the Commission is the arbiter between the interests of the customers and the interests of the regulated utilities and, therefore, is charged with maintaining the public trust.
+Accordingly, no employee of the Commission should knowingly act in any way that might reasonably be expected to create an impression or suspicion among the public that an employee may be engaging in conduct that violates that trust.

 III.
 METHOD AND GOALS

 The general principles and the following set of ethical considerations are not meant to be exhaustive.
-Rather, the considerations, combined with periodic training sessions, constitute the framework for an interactive educational program.
-Training sessions will be held periodically and agency members will be required to attend at least one session in each calendar year.
-The sessions will employ case studies and rely primarily on a discussion format in order to provide practical examples of the somewhat subjective ethical considerations set forth below.
+Rather, the considerations, combined with periodic training sessions for agency members, constitute the framework for an educational program.
+Training sessions are held periodically and agency members are required to attend at least one session in each calendar year.

-The ethics education program established by the Commission is designed to invest agency members in the process of thinking critically and applying an ethical analysis to situations that confront them.
-The ultimate goal of this effort is to encourage sound decision making, to create an awareness of the ethical implications of situations and to foster an ethical approach to the resolution of particular dilemmas.
+The ethics education program established by the Commission is designed to reinforce the importance of adhering to ethical requirements and principles and invest agency members in the process of thinking critically and applying an ethical analysis to situations that confront them.
+The ultimate goal of this effort is to encourage sound decision making, to create an awareness of the ethical implications of situations, and to foster an ethical approach to the resolution of particular dilemmas.

 IV.
 ETHICAL CONSIDERATIONS